ploomber/doc/doc/faq/faq.md

 [Upgrade your plan](https://ploomber.io/pricing/) to unlock advanced features like password protection, analytics and many more capabilities.

-[Click here](../pricing/overview.md) to see all Pro, Team, and Enterprise features.
+[Click here](../pricing/overview.md) to see all Pro, Teams, and Enterprise features.